varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 Along with each HTTP request and response comes a bunch of headers carrying metadata.
-Varnish will look at these headers to determine if it is appropriate to cache the contents and how long Varnish can keep the content.
+Varnish will look at these headers to determine if it is appropriate to cache the contents and how long Varnish can keep the content cached.

-Please note that when considering these headers Varnish actually considers itself *part of* the actual webserver.
+Please note that when Varnish considers these headers Varnish actually considers itself *part of* the actual webserver.
 The rationale being that both are under your control.

-The term *surrogate origin cache* is not really well defined by the IETF so RFC 2616 so the various ways Varnish works might differ from your expectations.
+The term *surrogate origin cache* is not really well defined by the IETF or RFC 2616 so the various ways Varnish works might differ from your expectations.

 Let's take a look at the important headers you should be aware of: